GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/ubuntu/index.rst

 .. note::
-   As of 0.9.1.20, the "govready-url" environment parameter is preferred way to set Django internal security, url, ALLOWED_HOST, and other settings instead of deprecated environment parameters "host" and "https".
+   As of 0.9.1.20, the "govready-url" environment parameter is preferred way to set Django internal security, url, ALLOWED_HOST, and other settings, instead of the deprecated environment parameters "host" and "https".
-   The "host" and "https" deprecated parameters will continue to be support for reasonable period for legacy installs.
+   The deprecated "host" and "https" parameters will continue to be supported for a reasonable period for legacy installs.

    Deprecated (but supported for a reasonable period):